stratapp/stratapp-website/index.md

   # book a CxO Event or Video Call

   ## open to CEOs, business owners and C-level executives <span>(limited availability)</span>
-  <a href="https://calendly.com/stratapp" target="_blank" class="btn btn-danger rounded-pill mt-3">Book an event</a>
+  <a href="/events" target="_blank" class="btn btn-danger rounded-pill mt-3">Book an event</a>
 columns_text_1: |-
   {:.font-weight-bold}

-  ### fortnightly <a href="https://calendly.com/stratapp" target="_blank">CxO Events</a> in Brisbane and Sydney, or a weekly Video Call most Fridays - see the product, meet a co-founder and hear from other CxOs and business owners
+  ### fortnightly <a href="/event/event-cxo/">CxO Events</a> and fortnightly <a href="/event/event-consultants/">Consultant Events</a> in Brisbane and Sydney - see the product, meet a co-founder and explore new ideas with other attendees
 columns_text_2: |-
-  Our CxO Events for CEOs, business owners and C-level executives are the best way to learn how to take your organization to the next level on this new way of thinking and working.
+  Our <a href="/event/event-cxo/">CxO Events</a> are the best way to learn how to take your organization to the next level on this new way of thinking and working.
+CxO Events also provide a great forum for networking and exploring new ideas and market trends.

-  Our Video Calls are for CxOs and business owners unable to get to Sydney or Brisbane, or for those of you based in international time zones.
-We limit these to 12 attendees, to allow plenty of opportunity for Q&A and sharing insights between attendees.

-  If you attended a CxO Event and now want to share #stratapp with other senior executives, the weekly Video Calls are an easy next step.
+  Our <a href="/event/event-consultants/">Consultant Events</a> zero in on how to grow your consulting practice by adding more value to clients and their employees: win more clients, on-sell more work per client and derisk the execution of what you deliver.

 features:
 - icon: "/uploads/ico-articulate.svg"
   title: articulate